 - Support and education to deal with changes as the disease progresses?

 Many families need access to information and resources that will help them provide quality care at home for their loved one with dementia.
-Often, the Alzheimer’s Association can provide adequate help over the telephone.
-However, there are occasions when a family needs more assistance than can be offered by telephone.
+There are occasions when a family needs more assistance than can be offered by telephone.
 The Alzheimer’s Association offers case management services to meet families’ needs at home.

 - Assist in locating community resources, such as adult day care, in-home support or respite services.